 Mountains, mines and ale

-Starting in Cardiff, the Sightseeing tour of Mountains, Mines and Ale in Wales (Roam Wales (telephone 07486 279815), with begins with a journey to the former heart of industrial South Wales: the Blaenavon World Heritage Site.
+Starting in Cardiff, the 'When coal Was King' tour with Roam Wales, begins with a journey to the former heart of industrial South Wales: the Blaenavon World Heritage Site.
 Here, you'll visit Big Pit, the National Coal Museum, for a fascinating tour led by a former miner.
 From there, a drive through the mountains takes you on to discover another great Welsh product – real ale – at the nearby Rhymney Brewery.
 The day ends in the foodie market town of Abergavenny.

 Tawe river heritage trail

 The lower Tawe Valley, where the River Tawe flows south towards Swansea Bay, was a hive of copper, coal, lead, nickel and porcelain production in the 18th and 19th centuries.
 At one time, over 90 per cent of the world’s copper came from Swansea.
 Take a short heritage cruise on the Tawe with the Swansea Community Boat Trust, and you’ll learn about the river’s role in Welsh history.